zdeblick/ClusteredGLMs/readme.md

-This code was used to generate the paper (!!!).
-If you use it to publish any results, please cite (!!!).
+This code was used to generate the paper "Modeling functional cell types in spike train data".
+If you use it to publish any results, please cite it:

+D. N. Zdeblick, E. T. Shea-Brown, D. M. Witten, and M. A. Buice, “Modeling functional cell types in spike train data,” PLOS Computational Biology, vol. 19, no. 10, p. e1011509, Oct.
+2023, doi: 10.1371/journal.pcbi.1011509.

 # Repo Summary